adrrzq01/IronForge-Gym-Website/PROGRESS_REPORT.md

 - 🎯 **User-Centric**: Intuitive and engaging user experience

 The application is ready for **immediate deployment** and can handle real-world gym management operations with ease!

+---

+## Ready for redeploy (2025-10-15)

+- Fixed SQLite dashboard queries that used double quotes for string literals (now using single quotes).
+Verified health, login and dashboard endpoints locally.
+Removed temporary file-based debugging logs and cleaned up the server for production readiness.
+- Added a small smoke test script under `server/scripts/smokeTest.js` and a `server` npm script `smoke` for quick pre-deploy verification.